Summer Volunteer Program FAQs

 How do I apply?

-Your first step will be to attend a Volunteer Info Session, specific to the Summer Volunteer Program.
+Your first step will be to attend a Volunteer Information Session, specific to the Summer Intensive Volunteer Program.
 Watch for information on the Summer Volunteer Program page in January.

 What is the youngest age you will accept?